 At True You, we understand how challenging it can be to lose weight.
 In a world where fad dieting and unsustainable exercise regimens are often put forward as the only ways to lose weight, we offer state-of-the-art, non-surgical solutions that can give you comparable results to bariatric surgery without the risks and complexities of actual surgery.
 If you’ve already had gastric bypass surgery and have experienced weight regain, our revision procedure can help get you back to where you started when you first got the surgery.

 If you’re still assessing your options for how to achieve your weight loss goals, however, we would love to hear from you!
-In addition to gastric bypass revision, True You offers several other non-surgical weight loss solutions like ORBERA®, the AspireAssist, and endoscopic sleeve gastroplasty (ESG).
+In addition to gastric bypass revision, True You offers several other non-surgical weight loss solutions like ORBERA®, and endoscopic sleeve gastroplasty (ESG).
 Contact us today to request a consultation.
 Freedom is waiting!